tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/常见问题/使用常见问题_intl_en.md

 Currently, password-free login is not supported.

 ### Does TencentDB for Redis support Lua?
-- For Redis Standard Edition (Community) instances purchased before September 1, 2018, Lua was not enabled by default.
+- For Redis Standard Edition (Community) instances purchased before September 1, 2018, Lua is not enabled by default.
 You can [submit a ticket](https://console.cloud.tencent.com/workorder/category) for application.
 Instances purchased after that have Lua enabled by default.
 - Redis Cluster Edition (Community) instances have Lua enabled by default.